moejolloy/de-terrific-totes-project/README.md

 #### **alarm.tf**

 - The **alarm.tf** file contains the necessary elements of AWS alarms including:
   - Cloudwatch log metric filters
   - Cloudwatch metric alarms
   - SNS topics and subscriptions
   - Lambda permissions
-- Two lambda permissions were set up to allow SNS to trigger both the processing and population lambdas.
+- Two Lambda permissions were set up to allow SNS to trigger both the processing and population Lambdas.
-- The completion of the previous lambda function would raise an alarm status, which would then use the SNS triggers to initiate the appropriate lambda function.
+- The completion of the previous Lambda function raises an alarm status, which then uses the SNS triggers to initiate the appropriate Lambda function.
-- Additional alarms were set up for each lambda function in case of an error.
-This would then send an email to the project email address: terrifictotedd@gmail.com
+- Additional alarms are set up for each Lambda function in case of an error.
+These alarms send an email to the project email address: terrifictotedd@gmail.com

 #### **backend.tf**

 - The backend contains the bucket in which the terraform statefile is stored and states the required version of terraform which is **1.3.7** or later.

 ```
 required_version  =  "~> 1.3.7"
 ```

 #### **cloudwatch-iam.tf**

-- The **cloudwatch-iam.tf** file contains the neccessary aws iam policies, policy documents and policy attachments for cloudwatch.
+- The **cloudwatch-iam.tf** file contains the neccessary AWS IAM policies, policy documents and policy attachments for Cloudwatch.

 #### **data.tf**

 - The **data.tf** file copies the text file dependencies from the lambda-dependencies directory into their respective zips directory.
-Then these text files are zipped and the dependencies are installed to the lambda functions.
+Then these text files are zipped and the dependencies are installed to the Lambda functions.

 #### **iam.tf**

-- The **iam.tf** file contains the neccessary aws iam policies, policy documents, policy attachments for the lambda functions.
+- The **iam.tf** file contains the neccessary AWS IAM policies, policy documents, policy attachments for the Lambda functions.
 These include read/write access to the necessary buckets.

 #### **lambda.tf**

-- Contains the three lambda functions as well as the cloudwatch/eventbridge rules and permissions for the ingestion lambda.
+- Contains the three lambda functions as well as the Cloudwatch/EventBridge rules and permissions for the ingestion Lambda.

 #### **s3.tf**